Mai265/Floating-point-operations/README.md

-## Give ve users x-permission to run the script
+## Give users x-permission to run the script
 ```
 [x@server ~]# chmod   a+x   Floating.sh
 ```